AmrEldib/cmder-powerline-prompt/README.md

+# Status (Dec.
+2022)

+Sometime in 2019, I've switched from Windows to Linux and stopped using Cmder on daily basis.
+Since the new [Windows Terminal](https://github.com/microsoft/terminal) became available, I've also stopped using Cmder on my work machine.
+**This project is no longer updated**.
+For an alternative, check out [oh-my-posh](https://ohmyposh.dev/)
+For a Cmder alternative, please read the [Status and Contributions section](#status--contributions) and check out the [pull requests](https://github.com/AmrEldib/cmder-powerline-prompt/pulls) and the [list of forks](https://github.com/AmrEldib/cmder-powerline-prompt/network/members)
+Thank you all!

 # Cmder-powerline-prompt

 This is a custom prompt for [Cmder](http://cmder.net/) (the alternative console emulator for Windows).
 There's also a [PowerShell version](https://github.com/AmrEldib/cmder-powershell-powerline-prompt) of this prompt.